-Russia Updates Yak-52s Into Drone Killers
+Russia Updates Yak-52s Into Drone Killers - AVweb

-A fire control system with a sensor pod and a semi-automatic 12 gauge shotgun have been fitted to drone-killing Yak-52s

-The Russian Air Force has followed Ukraine's lead in digging deep into its inventory and bringing Yak-52s into active duty.
-As with Ukraine, the 75-year-old piston trainers will be used to try to shoot down drones but with some refinements.
-A small radar, sensor pod and computer have been strapped to the underside of the left wing to give targeting information to the semi-automatic 12-gauge shotgun that will down the drones.
+The Russian air force has followed Ukraine’s lead in digging deep into its inventory and bringing Yak-52s into active duty.
+As with Ukraine, the 40-year-old piston trainers will be used to try to shoot down drones but with some refinements.
+A small radar, sensor pod and computer have been strapped to the underside of the left wing to give targeting information to the semiautomatic 12-gauge shotgun that will down the drones.
 The plane has a new panel with an EFIS, also.
 The Russians have even given the modified planes their own designation as the Yak-52B2.

 The old Yaks were the airframe of choice after some experimentation by the Russians.
 They also tried the sensor package and shotgun on a Cessna 172 and a Yak-18 light transport plane.
 They settled on the Yak-52 because they have lots of them and have been flying them for decades.
 The weapons package is designed to target long-range kamikaze drones up to and including those based on the Aeroprakt A-22, a Ukrainian LSA that is sold in the U.S. It’s not the first time the Yak-52 has been used to deliver weapons.
 The Russians built a small number of counterinsurgency aircraft during the Afghan war and it carried machine guns and unguided rockets.